 How to image a CubeCrystal Plate?

 CubeCrystal Plates can be visualized just like any vapor diffusion plate.
 See an image of bacteriorhodopsin crystals visualized on a Rigaku XtalDetectR(TM) instrument.
 Crystals from 2 - 60 µm in size could be visualized.
-Because of the UV transparent plastic, a UV detection is also possible to distinguish protein from salt crystals.
+Because of the UV transparent plastic, a UV detection is also possible to distinguish between protein and salt crystals.

 Fig. 2: Visualization of BR crystals in a CubeCrystal Plate.
 Image taken on a Rigaku XtalDetectR(TM) instrument.
 Crystal sizes range from 2-60 µm.